-After the Second World War, Reginald Horace Blyth, an Englishman who lived in Japan, published 6 volumes of haiku translation.
-He had a great impact on interpreting haiku to the English speakers and stimulating the writing of haiku in English.
+After the Second World War, Reginald Horace Blyth, an Englishman who lived in Japan, published six volumes of haiku translation.
+He had an enormous impact on interpreting haiku to the English speakers and stimulating the writing of haiku in English.

 Kenneth Yasuda, a Japanese-American scholar, is another influential person in English haiku, who published his critical theory about haiku alongside with an anthology of translated Japanese haiku and original English haiku of his own in a volume titled “The Japanese Haiku: Its Essential Nature and History” in 1957.
 His translations are remarkable because they all share a 5 – 7 – 5 syllabic pattern, and the first and the third lines rhyme.

 Because of the difference between the Japanese and English phonetic structure, haiku written in English usually convey more information than the Japanese ones.
 That can be a reason for some English haiku poets to write haiku in less than 17 syllables in short – long – short pattern without following the original structure of haiku.
-This style is called by some free-form haiku.
+Some people call these poems free-form haiku.

-There are many more authors who have written surveys on English haiku, as well as many poets who are active in writing haikus in English, on top of many journals, literary societies allocated to publishing haikus in the United States and other English speaking countries.
+There are many more authors who have written surveys on English haiku, as well as many poets who are active in writing haiku in English, on top of many journals, literary societies allocated to publishing haiku in the United States and other English speaking countries.

 Here are samples of English haiku by different poets: